Bongwater (film): Plot

-David (Luke Wilson) is a stoner living in Portland, Oregon.
-After having previously sold marijuana to a woman named Jennifer (Amy Locane), he is introduced to her friend, the tempestuous Serena (Alicia Witt), who is immediately disliked by his friends, Robert (Jeremy Sisto) and Tony (Andy Dick), a gay couple.
+David is a stoner living in Portland, Oregon.
+After having previously sold marijuana to a woman named Jennifer, he is introduced to her friend, the tempestuous Serena, who is immediately disliked by his friends, Robert and Tony, a gay couple.

 Serena develops a liking to David after seeing the artwork he does in his spare time, and encourages him to make a career for himself.
-After moving into his house, she introduces him to Mary Weiss (Brittany Murphy), the daughter of a local gallery owner who falsely claims to be an art curator.
+After moving into his house, she introduces him to Mary Weiss, the daughter of a local gallery owner who falsely claims to be an art curator.

-Serena becomes frustrated with David's lack of ambition, and decides to move to New York City with Tommy (Jamie Kennedy), a punk rocker and paranoid heroin addict.
+Serena becomes frustrated with David's lack of ambition, and decides to move to New York City with Tommy, a punk rocker and paranoid heroin addict.
 Before she leaves, she and David get into a fight, which ends in her burning down his house.

 In New York, Serena becomes increasingly frustrated with Tommy's paranoid antics.
-She meets Bobby (Scott Caan) one afternoon in a diner, and he invites her to move in with him in his apartment, which she discovers is actually a squat in the East Village.
+She meets Bobby one afternoon in a diner, and he invites her to move in with him in his apartment, which she discovers is actually a squat in the East Village.

 In Portland, David begins a romance with Mary, and moves in with Robert, Tony, and Jennifer.
-While hiking with Mary, David runs into his friend Devlin (Jack Black), who is running a spiritual retreat in the woods, where they partake in LSD.
+While hiking with Mary, David runs into his friend Devlin, who is running a spiritual retreat in the woods, where they partake in LSD.
 While Mary marches through the woods with Devlin, David has a hallucination in which his deceased mother brings him lunch.